lavanet/lava/x/subscription/README.md

 1. **Update the CU Tracker Timer:**

    - Add a CU tracker timer for the subscription.
+(More information about the CU tracker can be found in the [pairing module](https://github.com/lavanet/lava/blob/main/x/pairing/README.md))

 2. **Check Subscription Duration:**